-I visited Landmannalaugar last summer when I joined a bus tour to this amazing location in the central Highlands of Iceland.
-The tour is no longer available, but a similar tour; the Landmannalaugar Day Tour - the Pearl of the Highlands is similar, even longer though as it lasts for 15 hours, 6 of which are free time in Landmannalaugar.
+I visited Landmannalaugar last summer when I joined a bus tour to this amazing location in the central Highland of Iceland.
+The tour is no longer available, but a similar tour; the Landmannalaugar Day Tour - the Pearl of the Highland is similar, even longer though as it lasts for 15 hours, 6 of which are free time in Landmannalaugar.

 Landmannalaugar is one of the hidden pearls of Iceland, a truly magical place; with rhyolite mountains, glistening lava fields, and hot springs.